lowtze/latin-books/Julia - Reed/Reed - Julia.md

 # To-Do
 - [ ] clean up initial dump
 - [ ] create a macron and non-macron version
-- [ ] create a script to replace macrons with non-macrons that i can use for other books
+- [x] create a script to replace macrons with non-macrons that i can use for other books
 - [x] fix the contents page
 - [ ] replace page dashes with page breaks

+# Changelog
+- [[2022-03-25]] - initial commit; reformatted through story II; cleaned up hyphenated words, ToC, page breaks

 # Book